 DMI and DMC can be understood as proxies for total environmental pressure related to use of materials in the Czech Republic (pressure related to extraction of raw materials, their processing and output waste flows).
 The DMC indicator represents pressure, which is driven by the consumption in the Czech Republic while the DMI also comprises pressure, which is driven by consumption in the countries the Czech Republic exports to.
 The DMC indicator is further interpreted as a waste potential, because all consumed materials will turn into waste sooner or later.
 This shows the linkage between input and output indicators of material flows and the fact that the only way how to effectively decrease output material flows is to reduce material consumption.
-As both the DMI and DMC decreased in the monitored period, there was a drop both in the total environmental pressure related to material consumption and in the potential for waste flows in the years to come.
+As DMI went up and DMC decreased in the monitored period, there was an increase in environmental pressure driven by consumption in countries we export to while there was a drop in environmental pressure related to material consumption in the Czech Republic.
+At the same time the potential for waste flows in the years to come was declining.
 Research of the Charles University in Prague, Environment Center (2013) indicates that from socio-economic factors influencing time development of material flow indicators the volume of final demand (above all consumption of households, creation of gross fixed capital and export) stimulates the growth of the indicators while technology of production tends to decrease them.
 Changes in structure of final demand cause a growth of some material categories (fossil fuels, metal ores) and decrease the others (non-metallic minerals, biomass).